helidon-io/helidon/tests/benchmark/jmh/README.md

 ## Adding JMH tests

-New JMH benchmark classes should be created in `src/main/java/io/helidon/tests/benchmark/jmh/`.
-Benchmarks that use the legacy webserver baseline runner end with `JmhTest`; subsystem benchmarks can instead provide a dedicated JUnit runner under `src/test/java`.
+New JMH benchmark classes should be created under `src/main/java` using a package appropriate for the subsystem being measured.
+Benchmarks that use the legacy webserver baseline runner end with `JmhTest`; subsystem benchmarks can instead provide a dedicated
+JUnit runner under `src/test/java`.

 Before running any module-scoped benchmark command below from a clean checkout, install the repository artifacts from the repository root: